sparklingsparklers/yotpo-ds/README.md

 ###Stracture

 Compasss configuration is in ``config.rb``, most likely you dont need to touch it.
-``sass/`` directory holdes the CSS files, this are the files you need to edit. the Compass will generater CSS files out of this files.
+``sass/`` directory holds the CSS files, this are the files you need to edit. the Compass will generate CSS files out of this files.

-``core.scss`` (loaded on the widget) - holdes all the core CSS.
+``core.scss`` (loaded on the widget) - holds all the core CSS.
 ``custom_sprite_sheet.scss`` (loaded on the widget) - is only loaded is the user has customized the images (star,avatar etc.)

 ``ds.scss`` (not loaded on the widget) - is a CSS file for the DS pages